Share:

 Step 2: Choose Your Architecture Pattern

-AI agents follow specific architecture patterns that determine how they reason and take action.
-The three dominant patterns in 2026 are ReAct, Plan-and-Execute, and Multi-Agent systems.
+AI agents follow specific architecture patterns that determine how they reason and act.
+The three dominant patterns in 2026:

 | Pattern | How It Works | Best For |